 Thank god for ice cream makers!!

-Here’s an apricot ice cream, another ice cream recipe I can gladly scratch off my ever growing long shortlist of recipes to make this summer.
+Here is a creamy apricot ice cream, another ice cream recipe I can gladly scratch off my ever growing long shortlist of sunny recipes to make this summer.

-My kind neighbour has this big ass apricot tree in his garden and ever summer during July he comes around to bring a bagful of these sweet and sexy goodies.
+My lovely neighbour has this big ass apricot tree in his garden and ever summer in July he comes over to bring a paper bag full of these sweet and juicy fresh orange fruits.

 So I was stuck with this heap of juicy orange buggers and all at once I thought why not make ice cream or a kind of sorbet with them?